 We recommend the best products through an independent review process, and advertisers do not influence our picks.
 We may receive compensation if you visit partners we recommend.
 Read our advertiser disclosure for more info.

-Scrum in an increasingly popular project management framework that helps companies and organizations manage large projects, increase team accountability, and reduce costs.
+Scrum is an increasingly popular project management framework that helps companies and organizations manage large projects, increase team accountability, and reduce costs.

-We review the two best Scrum master certifications—the Certified Scrum Master (CSM) and the Professional Scrum Master (PSM)—and other valuable Scrum certifications, as well as the top training and certification providers for each.
+We reviewed the two best Scrum Master certifications—the Certified Scrum Master (CSM) and the Professional Scrum Master (PSM)—and other valuable Scrum certifications, as well as the top training and certification providers for each.

-Founded in 2001 by the creators of Scrum, Jeff Sutherland and Ken Schwaber, Scrum Alliance was the first organization to offer a Scrum certification program.
-This is the Certified Scrum Master (CSM) designation.
-We choose the CSM offered by Scrum Alliance as the best overall scrum certification because it is one of the most widely recognized certification programs for Scrum masters.
+Founded in 2001 by the co-creator of Scrum, Ken Schwaber, Scrum Alliance is the largest professional organization in the agile community.
+They offer the Certified Scrum Master (CSM) designation.
+We chose the CSM offered by Scrum Alliance as the best overall scrum certification because it is a widely recognized certification program for Scrum Masters.

 Scrum Alliance focuses its certification training on interactions with certified trainers and coaches, followed by a structured exam.
 Every CSM graduate of the Scrum Alliance must complete the CSM training program in order to take the certification exam.

-Scrum Alliance offers both in-person and online virtual training around the world.
-Online courses consist of two, eight-hour days and start at $795.
-In-person training programs are two to three days long and typically start at $1,300, with discounts available for groups.
+Scrum Alliance offers both in-person and live online training around the world.
+Online courses span two days, last anywhere from seven to eight and a half hours and costs $495 per person.
+There's options to take the class over three days at four and a half hours a day.
+In-person training programs are two, eight-hour days and typically start at $1,199, with a 10% discount for groups of three or more.
 All course fees include the cost of the exam, which can be taken at the end of each course.